bata24/gef/README.md

 ### Improved features
 - `vmmap`: is improved.
-    - It displays the memory map information even when connecting to gdb stub like qemu-user.
+    - It displays the memory map information even when connecting to gdb stub of qemu-user.
         - ![](images/vmmap-qemu-user.png)
     - Intel Pin is supported.
         - ![](images/vmmap-pin.png)